 Distribution of the money

-After the Administrator has paid the deceased person’s debts, and collected all assets, he then distributes the monies in the bank account in accordance with the Intestate Succession Act.
+After the Administrator has paid the deceased person’s debts, and collected all assets, he then distributes the monies in the bank account following the Intestate Succession Act.

 The law on intestacy (or the law of inheritance when you don’t have a will) vary greatly depending on whether you were single or married, or had children.
 In most cases, your property will be distributed to your next of kin which could include your surviving spouse, parents, siblings, aunts and uncles.
 Generally, when no relatives can be found, the entire estate goes to the state.